acanvas/acanvas-actionscript-converter/README.md

 You try this little tool, taking 90% of the pain out of the process.
 #### By the way:
-you are looking at the pub global edition of the converter.
+you are looking at the Pub Edition of the converter.
 If you are rather new to Dart, I'd recommend cloning/downloading the Dart Project Edition: https://github.com/blockforest/actionscript-to-dart-project